Unlocking the American Dream: What is the true cost of cuts to arts funding?

 Please show your congressperson the magic in the budget dust that is the NEA and NEH.
 Please remind them that empathy, the thirst for knowledge, a sense of wonder, and the spark of curiosity matter greatly.
 Please remind them of exactly how your local institutions transfuse these things into the lifeblood of our nation, how they are like a phalanx of culture drawing on this budget dust, using it sparingly and well.
 Tell them how it catalyzes the good that each institution brings into the communities they serve in all 50 states.
 Help them to see why they, too, should cherish and preserve this budget dust because it is far more important than it seems and because its absence will be very dearly felt.

-- Urge your representatives to provide at least $155 million each to the National Endowment for the Arts and the National Endowment for the Humanities in fiscal year 2018.
+- Urge your representatives to support annual funding of at least $155 million each for the National Endowment for the Arts and the National Endowment for the Humanities.

 Tools and more details on AAM’s Advocacy Day Page.

 Image credit: DC photo by the author; “Burrito @ Chipotle @ Saint-Germain-des-Près @ Paris” by Guilhem Vellut is licensed under CC BY 2.0 / Photoshopped from the original